Barahona, Dominican Republic

 Barahona, also known as Santa Cruz de Barahona, is the main city of the Barahona Province, in the southwest of the Dominican Republic.
 It has one of the most active ports in the region, as well as many ecotourism attractions.
-The city is a centre of sugar production and industry.
+The city is a centre of sugar and plantain production.
 Barahona is also known for being the only place where the rare Larimar stone can be found.

 History

 Before its discovery by Europeans, the area belonged to the Native Taino chiefdom of Jaragua, ruled by Bohechío.

 The current name of the province and city is derived from the surname of the first Spaniards who came to the area, some of these Spaniards were also from the town of Baraona in Spain and named it in honor of their town of origin.
 The Spaniards spread throughout the territory and designated places with their names.
 Francisco de Barahona, Gabriel Barahona, Luis de Barahona and Juan de Barahona arrived on the first and second voyages of Christopher Columbus in the 1490s.